Kotti/kotti_user_manual/docs/_build/html/_sources/tagging_content/concept.txt

 add a tag and hit the tab key, the cursor moves to become ready for entry of the next tag.

+The tags entry field knows about existing tags, and shows them as soon as you have typed enought letters to match one.
+You can type the existing tag, or you can click matched tag when it appears.

 Tags are case-sensitive.
 Use this to advantage, by considering whether a formal name works well for a tag, versus an informal word or phrase.
 Consider a service business that has a Kotti site for managing information about multiple clients.
 Formal names of the client businesses would be appropriate tags:
 Jones Company, Edwards & Eagleford Law, Acme Plumbing, etc. But in the same CMS there could also be tags for general categories, such as law and plumbing.
-Use both.
+Often both formally and informally named tags are useful.